FlorianHase/LearningExcitonTransfer/MLP_models/README.md

         predictor.predict('to_predict.hkl')
 ```

 Note, that `trainer.py` expects the exciton Hamiltonians to be provided in units of [cm<sup>-1</sup>], to be reshaped into a vector and to be stored under the key `features`.
+A procedure for generating such a compressed file from a numpy array is illustrated in the script `generate_compressed_file.py`.